 Clutter could stem from the fear of letting go.
 This would be especially the case if a person grew up during or shortly after a time of war when people did not have much and had to use everything they had until it fell apart.

 Others may feel comfortable in their clutter simply because their mind is also very cluttered and clutter keeps them busy and stops them from thinking.

-So how can we begin the healing journey?
-At first we have to acknowledge to ourselves that we have been suppressing an immense amount of pain for probably many many years.
-Then we have to be willing to let it go.
+So how can you begin the healing journey?
+At first you have to acknowledge that you have been suppressing an immense amount of pain for probably many many years.
+Then you have to be willing to let it go.